RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

   `Your_cluster_name 17s`

-Your Cluster will be ready shortly—typically within a few minutes.
+Your Cluster is ready shortly - typically within a few minutes.

 To check the cluster status, type the following: